 These statistics are in the development stage as we are exploring ways of linking to property level EPC data currently published on our open data communities website.
-We hope to have completed testing of this option by April 2020, but will wait for another quarter release to ensure the data are robust before deciding whether to remove the experimental label.
+We are currently investigating the impact of this and hope to publish a full statistical release using open data in October 2020, but will wait for at least another quarter release to ensure the data are robust before deciding whether to remove the experimental label.
 This process is aimed at producing more accurate statistics.
 Advantages include: avoiding variation between tables drawn down at different times; data providers would only have to supply one dataset rather than two; aligning two departmental publications.